Xiaomi’s Redmi Note 15 Makes its Way to Global Markets

 Display Size & Type 6.77 inch AMOLED panel

-RAM Options Up to 12 GB Higher tier recommended
+RAM Up to 12 GB LPDDR standard

-Battery Capacity 5,520 mAh High-density cell
+Battery Capacity 5,520 mAh Large capacity for daily use

-Wired Charging 45 W Fast charging support
+Wired Charging 45 W Fast charging supported

-Main Camera 108 MP Ultra-clear sensor
+Main Camera 108 MP High-resolution primary sensor

-IP Rating IP66 Dust and water protection
+IP Rating IP66 Protected against dust and powerful water jets

-Under the Hood: Performance and Memory
+Under the Hood: Performance and Battery

 Leave a Reply